 - The Church sits in the time in-between the resurrection of Jesus and the resurrection of the world – the age of The Holy Spirit.

-- As in Jesus The Word and the human co-existed, so now the divine Spirit (the energetic expression of God which hovered the chaos at creation) and the human institution or organization co-exist alongside each other in the life of the Church which as the Body of Christ continues to embody the ministry of Jesus in the world.
+- As in Jesus the divine and the human co-existed, so now the divine Spirit (the energetic expression of God which hovered the chaos at creation) and the human institution or organization co-exist alongside each other in the life of the Church which as the Body of Christ continues to embody the ministry of Jesus in the world.

 The Holy Trinity

 The Trinity is the doctrine that speaks of God’s essential nature as three persons in one identity.
 Before the Trinity was a doctrine it was an experience of the first followers of Jesus the Messiah that gave the particular shape to their experience of God.
-They already knew of God the creator.
-They had come to personally encounter God present in the life, death, and resurrection of Jesus.
-Finally, they had the experience of God infused within them and all around them as divine spirit.
+They already knew of God the Creator.
+They had come to personally encounter God present in the life, death, and resurrection of Jesus – God the Logos or Word.
+Finally, they had the experience of God infused within them and all around them as Holy Spirit.

-The first followers of Jesus three-form experience of God was a lived, daily experience.
+This three-fold experience of God was a lived one.
 With the passage of time, the immediacy of this experience among the followers of Jesus needed an official articulation.
-As the influence of Greek philosophical thought grew among the successive generations of increasingly Gentile Christians became the tool kit for speaking about a God experienced in three manifestations but was not three gods but one.
+The influence of Greek philosophical thought grew among the successive generations of increasingly Gentile Christians so to became the language for speaking about this unique experience of God.

-The Holy Trinity is a philosophical theory that gave the growing Christian Church the language to both speak about this triune nature or as I refer to it this communal nature of God.
-But the primary function of the trinity as doctrine is not to explain God but to protect the mystery that is God from being reduced to only that which successive generations were able to understand.
+The Holy Trinity is a philosophical doctrine that gave the growing Christian Church the language to both speak about their experience of God.
+The function of doctrines is not to explain anything, but to protect the mystery that is God.

+The primary function of the Trinity as doctrine is not to explain God but to protect the mystery that is God from being reduced to only that which successive generations were able to understand.